Alvinger/MMM-Mashie-Skolmat/README.md

 # Getting the correct URL
 Go to the Mashie web app (https://mpi.mashie.com/public/app) and search for your school.

 Note: This module can also be used for "Köket by Sodexo" menus as they use Mashie but with a different URL.
 The "Köket by Sodexo" URL is https://sodexo.mashie.com/public/app.

-Click on the school to see the current menu Right-click on "Calendar" in the left hand menu and copy the hyperlink.
+Click on the school to see the current menu.

+Right-click on "Calendar" in the left hand menu and copy the hyperlink.

 Replace "webcal" with "https" and use the result as the URL in the configuration.